arnaudin/arnaudin.github.io/_projects/autodesk-flow-design.md

     content: |
       ## CAD-Embedded Versions

-      In addition to standalone versions, we also designed and built CAD-embedded technology that could be used directly in the design environment in order to reduce friction and provide near-immediate feedback.
+      In addition to standalone versions, we also designed and built CAD-embedded technology that worked directly in the design environment.
+The aim was to reduce workflow friction and provide almost immediate feedback with design changes.

   - section_layout: 2col
     images: